-- a.
-The Headteacher or senior representative notifies the LA by email to schoolimprovementadmin@hillingdon.gov.uk of the school's intention to appeal, within 1 working day of the LA moderation visit.
-This notification should include the following: - a.
-Appeal overview - b.
-Pupil name and reason, giving as much detail as possible - c.
-Scanned evidence of pupil work shown to the lead moderator during the LA moderation visit - d.
-Names of school representatives attending the appeal (usually Head teacher or deputy and relevant Year 6 teacher)
+The Headteacher or senior representative notifies the LA by email to education@hillingdon.gov.uk of the school's intention to appeal, within 1 working day of the LA moderation visit.
+This notification should include the following:

+- Appeal overview - o Pupil name and reason, giving as much detail as possible - Scanned evidence of pupil work shown to the lead moderator during the LA moderation visit - Names of school representatives attending the appeal (usually Headteacher or deputy and relevant Year 6 teacher)

-The LA Moderation Coordinator will confirm appeal time slot within 1 working day (by email) confirming Stage 2 - LA Appeals Panel.
+The LA Moderation Coordinator will confirm appeal time within 1 working day (by email) confirming Stage 2 - LA Appeals Panel.